-Along with a drill (preferably cordless), a circular saw is one of two power tools on my list of must-have tools for the home workshop.
-Buy a good saw now and you can expect to be using it 10 or 20 years from now.
-Here are some tips to keep in mind when you shop for your circular saw.
+A portable circular saw (along with a cordless power drill) is one of the must-have tools for the DIYer's home workshop.
+Buy a good circular saw now, and you can expect to be still using it in 10 or 20 years.
+Here are a few things to keep in mind when you shop for your circular saw.

 Corded vs. Cordless

 As is true of most power tools, circular saws come in both corded plug-in models and cordless models powered by batteries.
 Until recently, corded models were far better for sustained, heavy-duty cutting, but recent innovations in battery technology have reduced the performance gap between corded and cordless models.
 Still, a DIYer who owns only one circular saw will likely want a plug-in corded model, which will offer more sustained power.
 But for DIYers who can afford two saws, adding a cordless saw will let you work where there is no plug-in outlet available.

 Many tool manufacturers now offer sets of power tools that use the same batteries, and if you already own several tools by one manufacturer, adding a cordless circular saw that uses the same batteries is an affordable option.